FILM - Film Studies (FILM)

 FILM 358/ENGL 358 Screenwriting

 Credits 3.
 3 Lecture Hours.
-Analysis of screenplay structure coupled with writing assignments illustrating principles of form.
+Analysis of screenplay structure and content coupled with writing assignments applying principles of form.
+Instructors teaching this class will choose texts, assessments and approaches that represent published creative work and satisfy course learning objectives.
 Prerequisite: Junior or senior classification.
 Cross Listing: ENGL 358/FILM 358.

 FILM 366/ENGL 366 Horror Studies